elauqsap/old.github.io/_posts/2013-06-26-command-line-fu---tds.md

 fi;
 {% endhighlight %}

 The last bit here is to clean up and provide an exit code for the user as well as stderr.
 We can remove the files/directories the script made by doing ```rm -rf pidList``` and then we can proceed to checking the flag.
 If the flag does not get thrown then the script prints to stdout a success message and exits with a code of 0.
 If the flag is thrown then we cycle through the killFail log and build a list of processes that survived with some stats.
-This information is then sent to stdout but the ```>&2``` allows the user to redirect these error messages to stderr if they would like to.
+This information is then sent to stdout but the ```>&2``` allows the user to redirect these error messages with stderr if they would like to.

 **Example**
 {% highlight bash %}